-Full residue data as required for chemicals is rarely needed as usually sufficient information is available to address the concern.
-However, if significant quantities of the relevant metabolite are expected and a risk to humans cannot be excluded residue studies may be required.
+Full residue data, as required for chemicals, are rarely needed because in general sufficient information is available to address the concerns.
+However, if significant quantities of the metabolite of concern are foreseen and risk to humans cannot be excluded, residue studies may be required.